liqingbioinfo/3DMM/README.md

   * -ipf: phenotype file name (seperated by \t)
   * -p: rounds of permutation (>100 suggested)
   * -opf: output phenotype file name (seperated by \t)
-  * -index: the index of columns of phenotype to be permuated (df=0, useful while original phenotype file contains multiple columns)
+  * -index: the index of columns of phenotype to be permuated (df=0, useful while original phenotype file contains multiple columns) [optional]
 2. LLRT
   * -ig: genotype file (hdf5)
   * -ip: phenotype file name (one file contains permuated phenotypes)
   * -ik_g: global kinship matrix
   * -of: output folder name
   * -ic: file name which contains compounds
-  * -index: the index of columns of phenotype to be analyzed (df=0, useful while original phenotype file contains multiple columns)
+  * -index: the index of columns of phenotype to be analyzed (df=0, useful while original phenotype file contains multiple columns) [optional]
 3. LLRT_p
   * -io_br: input folder path (all results for one phenoytpe with double regions)
   * -io_sr: input folder path (all results for one phenoytpe with single region)